laurakuehl/ASEWA-Project/README.md

 - Datasets

 ## Paper
-`Artistic_Style_Exploration_With_ANNs.pdf`: The paper that explains our project, the experiments and studies that were conducted and different approaches to different problems.
+`Artistic_Style_Exploration_With_ANNs.pdf`: The paper that explains our project, the experiments and studies that were conducted and different approaches to different problems regarding the artistic style transfer using artificial neural networks.

 ## VGG19
 ### Own Model and Training